Dan Lockton Email & Phone Number

 What company does Dan Lockton work for?

-What is Dan Lockton's role at the current company?
+What is Dan Lockton's role at Norwich University of the Arts?

-Dan Lockton's current role is Director, Institute for Sustainable Worlds and Professor of Design and Imagination.
+Dan Lockton is listed as Director, Institute for Sustainable Worlds and Professor of Design and Imagination at Norwich University of the Arts.

 What schools did Dan Lockton attend?